 For instance, together with The Tower or the reversed Chariot, The Moon is a strong indication of passive aggression and projecting one’s own anger onto the other.
 This could be the person who says that anger is ‘alien’ to them.
 (Anger is not alien to anyone… unless you actually are an alien.)

-When The Moon characterises a Lover, it is someone highly imaginative but perhaps a bit out of touch with reality – ‘head in the clouds’ type person.
+When The Moon characterises a Lover, it is someone highly imaginative but perhaps a bit out of touch with reality – ‘head in the clouds’ type of person.
 Or it could be someone with addiction issues.
 Look for reversed court cards next to The Moon for this.

 If The Moon shows up together with one of the ‘falling in love cards’ such as The Lovers, the Knight of Cups or the 2 of Cups, it can indicate a need to be wary of those perfectly rose-tinted glasses.
 Are things really what they seem?
 Perhaps you should check what that slightly paler bit of skin on his left ring finger means before you jump in the sack with him.

-To a single person, The Moon could also be a call for a much needed reality check.
+To a single person, The Moon could also be a call for a much-needed reality check.
 It could signify someone who is too easily lead and puts out on the first date.
 And yes, this goes for both sexes!

 Sexually, The Moon is card which describes our longing to completely merge with our beloved – not just physically but on a deep soul level.
 Does his kiss make you feel drunk?
 Congratulations, you have entered the Magic Lunar Love Sphere!
 Do you feel as if you’re travelling at the speed of light to unknown galaxies when you gaze into his eyes?
 It’s that Moon Beam again!

 A love affair that happens under the auspice of The Moon can be scary.
 You may feel completely out of control.
 One or both of you may feel as if you’re losing your sense of self.
 Just being aware of this helps.
 Once you realise what has happened, you can remind yourself of your boundaries.
-When The Moon is a main player, it is extra important to keep doing the things you did before you met, as well as keep in touch with your old friends.
+When The Moon is the main player, it is extra important to keep doing the things you did before you met, as well as keep in touch with your old friends.
 Stay grounded and keep it real!